Sai-Moen/TMInterface-AS-SaiMoen/module/ScriptVCS/README.md

     Commit the current file changes to the leaf of the selected branch.
     No operation if nothing changed.

-        svcs commit select [index]
+        svcs commit select [index/tag]
-    Select the commit with the given index.
+    Select the commit with the given index or tag.
     Index is the amount of backwards steps from leaf.

         svcs commit remove